Explorez tous les épisodes du podcast Rarely Familiar

-Episode 16: The Value of a great PCA (and how to find and retain them) After a brief hiatus over a busy cold/flu season 'Rarely Familiar,' hosts Jen and Haley are back to discuss the critical role of Personal Care Assistants (PCAs) for children with disabilities and complex medical needs, and how to find and retain them!
-They introduce their guest, Nikki Hayes, who shares her experiences as a PCA for Haley’s son, Felix.
+After a brief hiatus over a busy cold/flu season 'Rarely Familiar,' hosts Jen and Haley are back to discuss the critical role of Personal Care Assistants (PCAs) for children with disabilities and complex medical needs, and share some strategies on how to find and retain them.
+They introduce their guest, Nicki Hayes, who shares her experiences as a PCA for Haley’s son, Felix.
 The discussion highlights the importance of flexibility, communication, and intuition in the caregiver role, providing insights into finding and retaining quality PCAs.
-Nikki also touches on the intrinsic satisfaction of her job despite its challenges, and shares the unique bond formed with Felix, including the discovery of his Synesthesia!
+Nicki also touches on the intrinsic satisfaction of her job despite its challenges, and shares the unique bond formed with Felix, including the discovery of his Synesthesia!
 The episode emphasizes the need for better connections between potential caregivers and families and potential strategies in the search for a perfect fit.
 NOMENCLATURE CORRECTION: In this episode, we incorrectly use the term “nonverbal” which is NOT the preferred terminology (we are still learning, your grace is appreciated).
 Our kids are verbal, however, they do not rely on speech alone to be fully understood (for example, Felix uses an adaptive augmentative communication device).
 PROTIPS

 RESOURCES mentioned in this episode Chad Greenway’s Lead The Way Foundation (Tend Her Heart Luncheon) Center for Orphan Drug Research Special Thanks to: Nicki Hayes for being the world’s greatest PCA to Felix!
 Eli Brunelle for Intro and outro Music "New Love" (Eli has a show at the Green Room on April 30th, come check out his talent!)
 Todd Piper Hauswirth at All-Good for logo and brand identity Emily Rodvold and Lift-Creative for web design and development | |||